exercism/v3/languages/elm/reference/implementing-a-concept-exercise.md

 [docs-concept-exercises]: ../concept-exercises.md
 [reference]: ../../reference/concepts/README.md
-### TODO: link to an elm concept, after the first one is done and available to reference
+### TODO: link to an elm concept, after the first one is done and available to reference.
 [meta-design]: ../../languages/csharp/exercises/concept/enums-advanced/.meta/design.md
-### TODO: link to an elm concept, after the first one is done and available to reference
+### TODO: link to an elm concept, after the first one is done and available to reference.
 [meta-config-json]: ../../languages/csharp/exercises/concept/enums-advanced/.meta/config.json